nordeck/matrix-widget-toolkit/docs/adrs/adr007-events-validation.md

 ### Plain code

-Validation logic could be written in plain code when it is not complicated or we don't want to use some library as external dependency.
+We write validation logic in plain code when it is not complicated or we don't want to use a library, introducing another external dependency.

 Example that validates that event has `m.relates_to` in the content: